berkeley-stat159/project-lambda/README.md

   - `make classification-cross-validate` runs random forrest cross validation and saves cv accuracies to file
   - `make classification-validation` tests a fully trained random forrest on validation set and saves accuracy to file

+## How to generate report PDF
+To generate the PDF report run `make generate-paper` from the top level project directory.
+To remove remove intermediary latex files run `make clean-paper`

 ## Collaborators
 - Alon Daks ([`alondaks`](https://github.com/alondaks))